 If an ex officio Foundation Governor is unwilling or unable to act as a Governor or has been removed from office under regulation 21(1) then a substitute Governor can be appointed.

-An ex officio Governor is a member of a Governing Body by virtue of holding another office.
+An ex officio Governor is a member of a Governing board by virtue of holding another office.
 In Voluntary Aided or Voluntary Controlled schools this is usually the incumbent, the vicar, rector, or priest in charge of the parish in which the school is situated.

-The specific arrangements for the constitution of Academies’ boards and local governing bodies are set out in their individual articles of association.
+The specific arrangements for the constitution of Academies’ boards and local governing boards are set out in their individual articles of association.
 Governors may be appointed according to the conditions contained within the articles of association.